ESPboy-edu/ESPboy_Arduboy2_lib/README.md

     - ArduboyTones-master --> ArduboyTones
     - FixedPointsArduino-master --> FixedPointsArduino
 6. Copy the newly renamed "ArduboyTones" & "FixedPointsArduino" folder into the main Arduino\libraries folder.
-7. Clone/download the [ESPboy_Playtune](https://github.com/ESPboy-edu/ESPboy_Playtune) repo somewhere on your computer.
+7. Clone/download the [ESPboy_Playtune](https://github.com/ESPboy-edu/ESPboy_Playtune) and [ATMlib](https://github.com/ESPboy-edu/ESPboy_ATMlib)repo somewhere on your computer.
-8. Copy "ESPboy_Playtune" folder into Arduino\libraries folder.
+8. Copy "ESPboy_Playtune" and "ATMlib" folders into Arduino\libraries folder.
     - If you had downloaded the code as zip file instead of git clone, then you will have ESPboy_Playtune_master folder instead of ESPboy_Playtune.
 9. Goto Arduino\libraries\Arudboy2\GAMES folder and try to compile any main .ino file to check if everything is working fine; example Karateka\Karateka.ino.
     - Note: the name of the game folder directory should be exactly same as the main .ino file; please rename the game folder directory as required, example "PPOT RoadTrip" --> "RoadTrip"